-Berrington was saved for the nation in 1957 because it is one of the few masterpieces of the famous architect Henry Holland (1746- 1806) to survive intact.
-His villa of 1778 -83 was compactly and intricately planned to sit on a new site selected by the aging ‘Capability’ Brown, who had laid out the new park.
-The almost complete survival of Holland’s internal scheme makes Berrington of international significance.
+Berrington was saved for the nation in 1957 because it is one of the few masterpieces of the famous architect Henry Holland (1746-1806) to survive intact.
+His villa of 1778-83 was compactly and intricately planned to sit on a new site selected by the aging ‘Capability’ Brown, who had laid out the new park.
+The almost complete survival of Holland’s internal scheme gives Berrington its international significance.

-The homecoming of the 7th Lord Rodney.
+The homecoming of the 7th Lord Rodney with his new wife.
 He later sold the house to clear debts.

-Fredrick Cawley, a Lancastrian cotton mill owner, purchased the estate in 1901 and his descendants lived here until it was acquired by the Trust in 1957.
+Fredrick Cawley purchased the estate in 1901 and his family lived here until it came into our care 1954.

-Close-up of the top of a lapis blue scagliola column in the Boudoir.
-It also shows the elaborate gilded plasterwork frieze and pilaster used around the curved alcove at the end of the room.
+Close-up of the top of a lapis blue scagliola column and elaborate plasterwork in the Boudoir.

-The below stairs tour contains a varied selection of early appliances used by the servants including this ironing stove in the Laundry with its collection of irons and a long handled refuelling shovel.
+The ironing stove in the Laundry with its collection of irons and a long handled refuelling shovel.

-One of the early 20th century Aubusson-Felletin tapestries commissioned by the first Lord Cawley.
+One of the early 20th century Aubusson-Felletin tapestries in the hall commissioned by the first Lord Cawley.

-On the dining room ceiling, the central inset roundel was painted in the style of Biagio Rebecca with a composite scene based on Raphael’s Banquet of the Gods and The Council.
+On the dining room ceiling, the central inset roundel was painted in the style of Biagio Rebecca.

-The main staircase with bronzed balustrade is a central feature of the hall
+The main staircase with bronzed balustrade and decorated ceiling is a central feature of the house

 - Seeing one of the few residences designed by the famous Henry Holland to remain largely intact.